 [Author lists ending with (*) are presented alphabetically as is customary in theoretical computer science.]

 Rathish Das, Omrit Filtser, Matya Katz, and Joseph S.B.
 Mitchell (*), “Robustly Guarding Polygons.”
-Proceedings of the 40th International Symposium on Computational Geometry (SoCG), 2024 (To appear).
+Proceedings of the 40th International Symposium on Computational Geometry (SoCG), Pages 47:1-47:17, 2024.
+[PDF].
+Invited to Journal of Computational Geometry (JoCG), special issue for SoCG.
+[PDF].

 Kunal Agrawal, Michael A. Bender, Rathish Das, William Kuszmaul, Enoch Peserico, and Michele Scquizzato (*).
 “Online Parallel Paging with Optimal Makespan.”
 Proceedings of the 34th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA), Pages 205-216, 2022.
 [PDF].
 Outstanding paper award winner (Best paper finalist).